Why an unfiled FBAR suddenly matters for immigration

 - Streamlined Filing Compliance Procedures β for non-willful cases where some foreign income was also missed; typically 3 years of returns plus 6 years of FBARs.

-Coming forward through one of these before the IRS or USCIS raises it can itself help demonstrate good faith in an immigration review.
+Coming forward through one of these before the IRS or USCIS raises it may itself help demonstrate good faith in an immigration review β and a completed Streamlined correction may support a showing of non-willfulness, though no outcome is guaranteed.

 Related Permitely tools